supabase/supabase/apps/temp-docs/data/nav/README.md

 ## Adding navigation for a section that requires versioning

 This is more applicable for client libraries (e.g supabase-js and supabase-dart).
 Versions will all sit within their own folder - if the folder doesn't exist yet, just create one.
 The navigation for each section will then be named as 'v1', 'v2', and so on.

-The version selector in `NavBar` will pick up what available versions there are from here.
+Then, update `REFERENCES` accordingly.

 Thereafter, update `getPageType` to be able to get the page type based on the URL path - preferably follow the syntax of `reference/{section_name}/{version}`.
 Typically the latest version available will not have the `/{version}` in it.